tacofoundation/mrio/docs/en/python/earth-engine-api.md

 ## `ic.save`

-Save the image collection to a Temporal GeoTIFF file.
+Save the image collection to a Temporal COG file.

 ```python
 ic.save(file_path: PathLike, **kwargs: Any) -> None